 The Honor Code represents what the students, the faculty, and the administration believe to be the best environment for the pursuit of the College's educational aims.
 All tests and examinations are conducted in accordance with the provisions of the Honor Code, and students are asked to indicate on their tests and final examinations that they have abided by the principles contained in the Honor Code.
-Students "pledge" that they have completed academic work in accordance with these principles, and will be asked for this pledge before a professor will accept academic work from students.
+Students "pledge" that they have completed academic work in accordance with these principles, and faculty are expected to ask for this pledge before accepting academic work from students.